Please choose this option if you have any Brother ScanNCut cutting machine

 When you use the Crafters Companion Stick & Spray temporary spray adhesive you will find that the tacky side of the card sometimes shows the adhesive, especially if you use a dark colour card.
 We use a Xyron residue adhesive eraser (other brands are available) to easily remove the spray adhesive.

 There are many tutorials on the internet and on YOUTUBE recommending the best blade depth, speed and pressure settings, so we won't add to any confusion.
-The ScanNCut official cutting mat is quite flimsy and you will, at some time, cut through it (we all do).
-There is no need to throw it away when this happens, just apply adhesive tape to the underside and carry on using it.
+Cutting mats are quite flimsy and you will, at some time, cut through it (we all do). .

 We do recommend that you use TEST CUT for the card that you are using and add depth of blade and cut pressure gradually.
 Then write down these settings for future use with this same card.